The Importance of Understanding the Past

 Interesting Career Opportunities

 With a college major in history, your professional advantage will be advanced reading, writing and critical thinking skills.
 These skills will be as important to your life and professional achievement as the accumulation of knowledge in history.
-At Alderson-Broaddus College, your preparation will make a difference.
+At Alderson Broaddus University, your preparation will make a difference.